apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/browser_contexts.md

 ## Using browser contexts {#using-browser-contexts}

 In both Playwright and Puppeteer, various devices (iPhones, iPads, Androids, etc.) can be emulated by using [`playwright.devices`](https://playwright.dev/docs/api/class-playwright#playwright-devices) or [`puppeteer.devices`](https://pptr.dev/#?product=Puppeteer&version=v14.1.0&show=api-puppeteerdevices).
-We'll be using this to create two different browser contexts, one emulating an iPhone, and one emulating an Android:
+We'll be using this to create two different browser contexts, one emulating an iPhone, and one emulating an Android device:

 <Tabs groupId="main">
 <TabItem value="Playwright" label="Playwright">